xyproto/orbiton/README.md

 ## Terminal settings

+### Kitty

+* Kitty with the "Glacier" theme works well together with Orbiton.

 ### Konsole

 * Untick the `Flow control` option in the profile settings, to ensure that `ctrl-s` will never freeze the terminal.